fukamachi/qlot/README.markdown

   (ql:quickload :drakma))
 ```

-NOTE: This macro won't warn when the system in the other place already registered.
-If you want to ensure loading in the local quicklisp, unregister it by `asdf:clear-system` first.

 ## `qlfile` syntax

 "qlfile" is a collection of Quicklisp dist declarations.
 Each line of that represents a dist.